 - Previously, without access to your SA ID, you would need to complete the process of financial emigration in order to access your funds.

-- If you have completed tax or financial emigration, you may receive an inheritance (or life insurance policy payout) of up to R10 million.
+- If you have completed tax or financial emigration, you may receive an inheritance (or life insurance policy payout).

 This means that inheritance money – whether cash bequests or cash proceeds of legacies and distributions from resident estates – payable to non-resident private individuals can now be remitted abroad, as long as the Liquidation and Distribution Account bearing a Master of the High Court reference number has been provided to the Authorised Dealer handling the transfer.